redis/redis-doc/topics/memory-optimization.md

 Bit and byte level operations
 -----------------------------

 Redis 2.2 introduced new bit and byte level operations: `GETRANGE`, `SETRANGE`, `GETBIT` and `SETBIT`.
-Using this commands you can treat the Redis string type as a random access array.
-For instance if you have an application where users are identified by an unique progressive integer number, you can use a bitmap in order to save information about sex of users, setting the bit for females and clearing it for males, or the other way around.
-With 100 millions of users this data will take just 12 megabyte of RAM in a Redis instance.
-You can do the same using `GETRANGE` and `SETRANGE` in order to store one byte of information for user.
-This is just an example but it is actually possible to model a number of problems in very little space with this new primitives.
+Using these commands you can treat the Redis string type as a random access array.
+For instance if you have an application where users are identified by a unique progressive integer number, you can use a bitmap in order to save information about the sex of users, setting the bit for females and clearing it for males, or the other way around.
+With 100 million users this data will take just 12 megabytes of RAM in a Redis instance.
+You can do the same using `GETRANGE` and `SETRANGE` in order to store one byte of information for each user.
+This is just an example but it is actually possible to model a number of problems in very little space with these new primitives.

 Use hashes when possible
 ------------------------